the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 These were a few approaches to use conditional rendering in React.
-You can read about [more alternatives on my website](https://www.robinwieruch.de/conditional-rendering-react/) where I keep an exhaustive list of conditional renderings.
+You can read about [more alternatives in an exhaustive list of examples for conditional rendering approaches](https://www.robinwieruch.de/conditional-rendering-react/).
 Moreover you will get to know their different use cases and when to apply them.

 After all, you should be able to see the fetched data in your application.
 Everything except the Table is displayed when the data fetching is pending.
-Once the request resolves the result, the Table is displayed.
+Once the request resolves the result and stores it into the local state, the Table is displayed because the `render()` method runs again and the condition in the conditional rendering resolves in favor of displaying the Table component.

 ### Exercises: